Susan Ross (artist): Work

-Ross returned to Big Trout Lake in 1963-65 and 1975, to Sandy lake in 1965-67 and to Little Grand Rapids Manitoba in 1967–70.
-Ross then turned her sights to venues even farther north, traveling with Sheila Burnford to Pond Inlet, Baffin Island in 1970–71, to Coppermine, NWT in 1972, 1974, 1976–78, 1983, to Hollman Island NWT in 1972, 1976 and to Cape Dorset, Baffin Island in 1973, to Pangnirtung, Baffin Island in 1980, and to Rae-Edzo, NWT and Kasechewan, Ontario in 1982–83.
+Ross returned to Big Trout Lake in 1963–1965 and 1975, to Sandy lake in 1965–1967 and to Little Grand Rapids Manitoba in 1967–1970.
+Ross then turned her sights to venues even farther north, traveling with Sheila Burnford to Pond Inlet, Baffin Island in 1970–1971, to Coppermine, Northwest Territories in 1972, 1974, 1976–1978, 1983, to Hollman Island, Northwest Territories in 1972, 1976 and to Cape Dorset, Baffin Island in 1973, to Pangnirtung, Baffin Island in 1980, and to Rae-Edzo, Northwest Territories and Kasechewan, Ontario in 1982–1983.
 On these trips Ross made many friends.
 Ross also encountered many challenges as would be expected in such northern and unforgiving vistas.
 For example, once returning to Cape Dorset from a remote island with a small group, the motor on the small boat they were traveling in failed - she and her group drifted four hours, a sail was deployed to no avail and finally gunshots were fired to elicit help from a nearby settlement - the group was finally towed to safety.

 Ross took an etching workshop with Jo Manning in 1967 and acquired a printing press in 1969.
 She then began producing high quality etchings and, drawing on the rich array of sketches obtained on her various trips, she was able to reflect and structure many of these images more rigorously in the studio.
 Being the "right person at the right place in a very dramatic time in Canadian history", she was able to capture and document a period of rapid change in many northern communities.
 In many of these images "the human toll is recorded in the faces of individuals and in the cumulative details of daily existence".

 Ross illustrated Sheila Burnford's books "Without Reserve" and "One Woman's Arctic" which document Burnford and Ross' travels, as well as Penny Petrone's book "Fairy Tales of Isabella Valancy Crawford" and Jocelyn Square's "SHA-KO-KA".
 Her works were also featured on several covers of the Canadian magazine "The Beaver".
 Ross was instrumental in the mounting of the first art shows for both Carl Ray and Daphne Odjig and had "served as a mentor, a source of encouragement, and a source of financial assistance to numerous artists".